AdjointBackMapV2: Precise Reconstruction of Arbitrary CNN Unit's Activation via Adjoint Operators: Experiments and results

-We elaborate training/validation/test settings on all models.
-We also discuss how we convert a trained CNN model to a reduced version using eq.\eqref{eq:BN_reduced}.
+We elaborate the training/validation/test settings on all models.
+We also discuss how we convert a model to an equivalent version using Eq.\eqref{eq:BN_reduced}.

-\paragraph{Dataset and augmentation}We used the CIFAR-10 (\cite{krizhevsky2009learning}; RGB images; Resolution: $32 \times 32$; Pixel value range: $[0, 1]$; Two sets included: $50k$ training, $10k$ test).
-Training was conducted on $45k$ of the $50k$ set (randomly selected), and validation is conducted on the remaining $5k$.
-The test is performed on the $10k$ set.
+\paragraph{Dataset and augmentation} We used the CIFAR-10 and CIFAR-100 data (\cite{krizhevsky2009learning}; RGB images of $10$/$100$ classes; Resolution: $32 \times 32$; Pixel value range: $[0, 1]$; Each one includes two sets: $50k$ training, $10k$ test).
+In each dataset, training was conducted on $45k$ of the $50k$ set (randomly selected), and validation is conducted on the remaining $5k$; The test is performed on the original $10k$ test set.
 Data augmentation methods are employed in training.
-An input image sequentially goes through the random left or right flipping, the random adjustments of saturation(within $[0, 2.0]$)/contrast(within $[0.4, 1.6]$)/brightness(within $0.5$), random cropping to $32 \times 32 \times 3$ after resizing to $36 \times 36 \times 3$.
+An input image sequentially goes through the random left or right flipping, the random adjustments of saturation (within $[0, 2.0]$)/contrast (within $[0.4, 1.6]$)/brightness (within $0.5$), and random croppings to $32 \times 32 \times 3$ after resizing to $36 \times 36 \times 3$.